SergiyKochenko/real-time-go-chat-app/README.md

 ### Prerequisites

 *   Node.js and npm (or yarn) installed
-*   MongoDB instance (local or cloud-based like MongoDB Atlas)
+*   MongoDB instance (local or cloud-based like MongoDB Atlas).
+You'll need the connection string (URI).
 *   Git (optional, for cloning)

 ### Installation